 No matter how carefully you handle your guitar, those cunning bedfellows destiny and gravity will catch you out eventually, resulting in a mishap that leaves your instrument bruised and your ego battered.

+Built from military-grade ABS plastic, this case feels reassuringly solid as soon as you pick it up.
 Flip the latches and you’ll discover acres of plush polyester fur in which to nestle your guitar.
 There’s a large storage compartment, with plenty of room in which to tuck strings, cables and even a strap, together with a custom-fit cut-out specific to your Fender model.

 The handle is robust, comfortable and well-balanced, even for heavier bass guitars.
-Rubberised feet make it ultra-stable, while indents on the top make it possible to stack multiple cases securely.
+Rubberized feet make it ultra-stable, while indents on the top make it possible to stack multiple cases securely.
 If your Fender didn’t come with a case, or you have the previous plastic case, then this is a fabulous buy.

 MONO has a reputation for building featherweight bags that rival hard cases in every respect.
 They boast ‘military-spec’ fabrics, and while we’re not exactly sure what that means, we do know that they’re built like tanks.
 High-grade webbing, bar-tack stitching, steel rivet reinforcements, a hard-wearing Hypalon sole, and a water- and abrasion-resistant ‘Sharkskin’ outer are tell-tale signs that this bag has been developed to survive some serious abuse.

 Inside, ABS panels are there to absorb and deflect hard knocks, while high-density foam bumpers will divert vertical impacts out and around the lower bout of your guitar to protect the vulnerable strap pin area.